Last updated December 24th, 2018.

-Cambodia’s economy will prosper over the next several years.
-Lower labor costs than competitors, rising foreign investment, along with falling oil prices will help contribute according to the Asian Development Bank (ADB).
+Low labor costs compared to its competitors, increasing foreign investment, along with falling crude oil prices will contribute to Cambodia’s success story, says the Asian Development Bank (ADB).

-The “Asian Development Outlook” report predicted that Cambodia’s GDP will grow by 7.3% in 2015 and 7.5% in 2016.
-Compare this to “only” 7% in 2014.
+The “Asian Development Outlook” report predicted Cambodia’s GDP will achieve 7.0% in 2019 and the same number in 2020.
+Compare that to “only” 6.9% in 2017.

 The ADB’s report said Cambodia should take measures to ensure tourists spend money locally instead of giving it to foreign hotels and airlines.